Phosphatidylglycerol and Related Lipids

 Data from: Wood, R. and Harlow, R.D.
 Arch.
 Biochem.
 Biophys., 135, 272-281 (1969); DOI.

-In mammalian cells, phosphatidylglycerol is known to bind non-covalently to various membrane transporter and channel proteins, and it stimulates a nuclear protein kinase C while inhibiting some of the effects of platelet activating factor.
+In mammalian cells, phosphatidylglycerol is known to bind non-covalently to various membrane transporter and channel proteins, and it stimulates a nuclear protein kinase C while inhibiting some of the effects of platelet-activating factor.
 The enzyme cytochrome c oxidase, the last enzyme in the respiratory electron transport chain of mitochondria, contains four molecules of phosphatidylglycerol in its crystal structure.

 Phosphatidylglycerol from bacteria such as Mycobacterium tuberculosis and Listeria monocytogenes interacts with the CD1 family of antigen-presenting molecules in Type II Natural Killer T (NKT) cells in mammalian hosts, suggesting a role in protective immunity towards these pathogens.
-Presumably, the mammalian cells can recognize the changes in structure and physical properties arising from the very different fatty acid compositions (saturated and branched-chain) of the bacterial lipids.
+Presumably, the mammalian cells can recognize the changes in structure and physical properties arising from the very different fatty acid compositions (saturated and branched chain) of the bacterial lipids.

 4. Biosynthesis of Phosphatidylglycerol

 In animal, plant and microbial tissues, phosphatidylglycerol is formed from phosphatidic acid by a sequence of enzymatic reactions that proceeds via the intermediate, cytidine diphosphate diacylglycerol (CDP-diacylglycerol), which is rarely detected as a normal component of tissues amounting to only 0.05% or so of the total phospholipids.
-Biosynthesis starts with the condensation of phosphatidic acid and cytidine triphosphate with elimination of pyrophosphate via the action of phosphatidate cytidyltransferases or CDP-synthases, mainly AMM41/TAM41 in animals and yeast but six forms in Arabidopsis, believed to be rate-limiting - step 1 in the figure.
+Biosynthesis starts with the condensation of phosphatidic acid and cytidine triphosphate with elimination of pyrophosphate via the action of phosphatidate cytidyltransferases or CDP-synthases, mainly AMM41/TAM41 in animals and yeast but six forms in Arabidopsis, and believed to be rate-limiting - step 1 in the figure.
 The same liponucleotide is the key intermediate in the biosynthesis of phosphatidylinositol, but different routes are taken to phosphatidylcholine and phosphatidylethanolamine.

 In Step 2, the first committed step in phosphatidylglycerol synthesis, CDP-diacylglycerol reacts with glycerol-3-phosphate via the enzyme phosphatidylglycerophosphate synthase (PGPS) to form 3-sn-phosphatidyl-1'-sn-glycerol 3'-phosphoric acid, with the release of cytidine monophosphate (CMP).
 One enzyme (PgsA) is found in E. coli in the mitochondria, but two such enzymes are present in the chloroplasts of eukaryotes such as Arabidopsis.
 With the latter PGPS1 is targeted to both mitochondria and chloroplasts, whereas PGPS2 is present only in the endoplasmic reticulum and makes a relatively minor contribution to phosphatidylglycerol synthesis.
 In animal tissues, biosynthesis occurs in the endoplasmic reticulum and in mitochondria.
 Finally, phosphatidylglycerol is formed by the action of one of two phosphatases in animals - step 3, but the Arabidopsis PGPP1 protein is located mainly in the chloroplast and is crucial for plastidial phosphatidylglycerol synthesis.
 As biosynthesis is via glycerol-3-phosphate, the second glycerol moiety is attached to the phosphate group via position sn-1'.
-In cyanobacteria, steps 1, 2,and 3 are carried out by enzymes designated CdsA, PgsA and Pgpp, respectively.
+In cyanobacteria, steps 1, 2 and 3 are carried out by enzymes designated CdsA, PgsA and Pgpp, respectively.

 Biosynthesis of phosphatidylglycerol